Skip to content

 I've Watched Good Lawyers Lose Winnable Cases

-After 20+ years as a plaintiff trial lawyer and 40+ cases taken to jury verdict, I’ve seen a pattern that keeps repeating: talented attorneys with strong facts who lose the case before the first witness is sworn.
+After 20+ years as a personal injury litigator and 40+ plaintiff cases taken to jury verdict, I've seen a pattern that keeps repeating: talented attorneys with strong facts who lose the case before the first witness is sworn.

-The problem isn’t effort.
-It’s that nobody teaches plaintiff lawyers how to actually try a case.
+The problem isn't effort.
+It's that nobody teaches plaintiff lawyers how to actually try a case.
 Law school gives you doctrine.
 CLE seminars give you war stories.
-But neither gives you a system — a repeatable framework you can walk into any courtroom with and know exactly how to orient a jury in your favor.
+Neither gives you a system.

 If you're tired of guessing whether your opening will land, let's fix that.